SuhiG/suhig.github.io/README.md

 3. Inui, Y., **Gunathilaka, M.D.S.H.**, Kako, S. et al. Control of amplitude homogeneity in coherent Ising machines with artificial Zeeman terms.
 Commun Phys 5, 154 (2022).
 4. **M. D. S. H. Gunathilaka**, Mahboubi S and Ninomiya H, “Acceleration Technique of Two-Phase Quasi-Newton Method with Momentum for Optimization Problems” [2020] Thinkmind.org 59Hyper-Spectral Remote Sensing,

+## Positions
+- Head of the Core-Committee of the Sri Lankan Professionals Association Japan – SLPAJ (Year 2022/23).
+- Administrative member of the student group BEAST.
+(2022~)
+- Student Ambassedor for Tokyo Institute of Technology.
+(2022/04 ~)
+- Assistant Treasurer of Rotary Yoneyama Sri Lanka Alumni Association.
+(2022/09 ~2023/09)
+- Organiser at Consciousness Club Tokyo (2022/10 ~)

+## Awards
+- Grade 3 holder on Music Theory from Associated Board of Royal School of Music, London, UK
+- Best performance in Japanese language, Nalanda College (2010)
+- ICSQCC 2013, Lucknow, India, member of the winning team of consolation prize for the "Bio-gas project" from Nalanda college.
+- Faculty of engineering, department of Information science, Student excellence award, supplementary prize (2019)
+- Gold medalist at 4th South Asian Karate & Kobudo International tournament of Okinawa Shorinryu Shorinkan Association for both Kata & Kumite.